Hamid Idris Awate: Resistance against Ethiopia

 Hamid's decision to begin armed resistance was reached after a period of long deliberations with other Muslims.
 In an interview with Eritrea Al-haditha, issue #75, second year, pioneer Mohammed Al-Hassan Dohen, a long time friend of Hamid and Hamid's assistant when he was district chief, says: "In the year 1960, Idris Mohammed Adem sent a message to Hamid.
 Hamid Awate told me that Idris Mohammed Adem was asking him to declare the armed struggle; but he was not ready for it at that time.
 After four months, Mohammed Al-Shiekh Daood came and asked Hamid to declare the revolution.
 Hamid agreed to lead the armed struggle and declare the revolution but asked for money and weapons as long as he was notorious Outlaw.
 Mohammed Al-Shiekh Daood braved Hamid with old arms, three five bullet rifles "abu khamsa" and gave him 3 Birr with sugar and tea all was provided throw Egyptian Muslims.
 In addition, Ibrahim Mohammed Ali brought two rifles.

-On 1 September 1961, eleven rebels led by Hamid attacked police posts in the west of Eritrea include one on Mount Adal.
+On 1 September 1961, eleven freedom fighters led by Hamid attacked police posts in the west of Eritrea include one on Mount Adal.
 A fierce battle ensued between Hamid's and Eritrean police forces, lasting 30 minutes ending in a stalemate.